mazetoken/microfiapp/README.md

 You can use e.g. [Electron Cash wallet](https://electroncash.org) to distribute tokens

-You will need Bitcoin Cash for transactions fee
+It is free for users, but you will need to send Bitcoin Cash to the app address for transactions fee

 ---